4 - 5

 The trail traverses the mountainside before ascending steeply through a series of switchbacks in a shady forest to reach Mirror Lake.

-For many hikers, Mirror Lake is the primary objective, but you'll have to keep on running to reach the summit.
-This route, especially to Mirror Lake, is exceedingly popular due to its easy access directly off of the Mount Hood Highway.
+For many hikers, Mirror Lake is the primary objective, but you'll have to keep on hiking to reach the summit.
+This hike, especially to Mirror Lake, is exceedingly popular due to its easy access directly off of the Mount Hood Highway.

 Consequently, you can expect to experience plenty of trail traffic from other users up to Mirror Lake.